casper-network/ceps/text/0095-nft-standard.md

 /// Casper-compatible NFT interface pub trait CEP95 {
+    /// Returns an optional short symbol or abbreviation for the NFT collection. fn symbol(&self) -> Option<String>;

     /// Returns the number of NFTs owned by a given account
     ///
     /// @param owner - The account to query.